Disclaimer

 If either

-, run the Promise Resolution Procedure[[Resolve]](promise2, x)
+onFulfilledoronRejectedreturns a valuex, run the Promise Resolution Procedure[[Resolve]](promise2, x).

 eg. p.then((v)=>v.data) x==>v.data

-Encapsulate the logic in a new function resolvePromise
+Encapsulate the logic in a new function resolvePromise.

 1 | if(this.state === FULFILLED){ |